 Interestingly, though I-5 was clearly closed, Google Maps, Apple Maps, the usually awesome ABRP, and the Tesla navigator all tried to route me on I-5, cheerfully predicting a seven hour trek.
 They all need to get it together and pay attention to official road conditions, and not just their crowdsourced data.

 I got on 101 and traffic was heavy but tolerable until about Thousand Oaks.
 I stopped for a quick Supercharge, got back on the freeway, and everything stopped.
-Five hours into the drip, I had gone less than 80 miles.
+Five hours into the trip, I had gone less than 80 miles.
 My next charging stop was supposed to be Atascadero, and for the next two hours all the mapping software continued to report that it was 3-1/2 hours away.

 I decided to stop at a Supercharger in Buellton, as the dense traffic made Atascadero a bit of a stretch.
 The other option was the San Luis Obispo Supercharger (at the Madonna Inn), but it is notoriously congested.